satsinush/Snapchat_Memories_Tool/README.md

 > If you’re not using Git, go to the repository webpage and click
 > **Code → Download ZIP**, then extract it.

+The downloaded folder may have a `-main` written at the end of the filename.
+You can remove it making sure the folder name is `Snapchat_Memories_Tool` to remain consistent with the rest of the directions here.

 ---

 <h2 id="download-snapchat-data">📦 Downloading Your Snapchat Data and Moving its Folders</h2>